-In the early 1900s Hambidge dedicated a lot of time in studying classical art and travelling to Greece.
+In the early 1900s, Hambidge spent a lot of time in studying classical art and traveling to Greece.
 In 1918-1919 he also conducted a research on the measurement of the human figure at the Harvard Medical School.
 He linked human figure and plant growth to the classical Greek design, focusing on classical buildings such as the Parthenon, the temple of Apollo at Bassæ, of Zeus at Olympia and Athenæ at Ægina.

-His ideas on design and their travels to Greece made a deep, lasting impact on Mary (Crovatt) Hambidge, an actress, model, and singer who accompanied him in his journey and who took his last name although they never married.
+His ideas on design and the travels to Greece made a deep, lasting impact on Mary (Crovatt) Hambidge: an actress, model, and singer who accompanied him in his journey and who took his last name although they never married.
 Before he met Mary Crovatt, though, he was married to Cordella DeLorme Hambidge.
 He abandoned his wife and 4 children in 1914.
 (Brewer)

 Jay Hambidge’s studies and research led him to develop a theory of proportion which is illustrated in his 1920s and 1926s books: The Greek Vase and The Elements of Dynamic Symmetry.